outcastdreamer/GUI-CLI-Tic-Tac-Toe-Game/README.md

 Also since I am using, tkinter module, sometimes the pop boxes don't appear in the front (i.e, it is not set as active window when the pop-box appears) and has to be clicked on to input data.
 Besides all this the code should be working fine!

-Kindly inform me of any bugs if you find any!
+Kindly inform me if you find any bugs!!